TimotejZavski/DataWizard/README.md

-config.json should look like this:
+create config.json, should look like this:

         {
             "API_KEY": "sk-..."